8tothepowerof9/MLA2/variety/readme.md

 2. Other files explaination
    The data folder contains the data to train the model.
 The dataloader.py contains the code to load the data, it has options such as oversample which enables oversampling in the data.
 The trainer.py file contains the code for the trainer which train the models.
 By default, it doesn't use mixup/cutmix, but you can make it uses these augmentations by setting mixup=True.
 The models folder contains the code for each models: CBAM variations models, resnet model (resnet18) and the independent evaluation model (paper.py)

+Remember to add the data folder in the variety folder to train